microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

         Example path: ```.\postBuild.bat avr128da48-application-crc32.X.production.hex```

 ## Operation
 In this section, we will walkthrough how to run the examples that are housed in this repository.
-For this example walkthrough we will execute the CRC32 verification example and update the device flash memory with the crc32 application image to demonstrate a successful device firmware update (DFU).
+For this example walkthrough we will execute the Checksum verification example and update the device flash memory with the Checksum application image to demonstrate a successful device firmware update (DFU).

 **8-Bit MDFU Client Operation**